Bang! (card game): Special releases

+Spin-offs

 Bang!
+The Dice Game

+This is a standalone game where, instead of laying down cards, players roll dice during each of their turns.
+The game also introduces an exclusive gameplay mechanic where players can receive an arrow from a dice roll; once all arrow tokens are taken, players lose life points based on the number of arrows they have, and the arrow tokens are returned.
+The overall gameplay is otherwise the same as the original card game.

+Bang!
 The Duel

-This is a two-player standalone game.
-One player controls a team of law enforcers, while another player controls a team of bandits.
-It contains 12 enforcer and 12 bandit characters.
+This is a two-player standalone game, where one player controls a team of law enforcers, while the other player controls a team of bandits.
+It contains 12 enforcer characters and 12 bandit characters.

 Computer versions

 On October 29, 2009, Palzoun Entertainment (which acquired the official license from DaVinci Games) announced the development of a Bang! video game.
 The game was developed in partnership with SpinVector.
 It was published on the iTunes App Store on December 18, 2010.
 A console version was also expected to arrive in March 2011 but has been delayed.

 BoardGameArena (BGA) is a real time board game online game system that allows to play Bang! along with some of its expansions.
 It was published on the 23 February 2022.

 Some unofficial online versions of Bang! have been released during the years, however those using copyrighted assets have received DMCA takedown notices.
 Others have replaced the images.